 From the intersection of Route 28 and Route 30 in Indian Lake, follow Route 30 toward Speculator.
 Continue for just over 16 miles and turn right on Perkins Clearing Road on the right and follow it to Perkins Clearing, a T-Intersection.
 Take a right onto Military Road, then turn right at the Sled Harbor intersection to get to the trailhead.

-From the trailhead you will descend slightly to cross the Miami River before starting your climb, which is steep out of the riverbank and then moderate for a bit.
+From the trailhead, you will descend slightly to cross the Miami River before starting your climb, which is steep out of the riverbank and then moderate for a bit.
 Some areas have tough footing and muddy tread to contend with.
 The grade varies from moderate to steep over the first mile, but begins to level a bit at 1.1 miles.
 After this section, the trail steepens again.
 You’re led to a ridge where views start to open up through the trees.
 The ridge mellows out and a nearly level trail drops you off at the fire tower.

-The Jessup River Road is closed during the winter making this a very long snowshoe approach.
+The Jessup River Road is closed during the winter, making this a very long snowshoe approach.
 When the road is closed, your round trip distance will be 15.8 miles.
 While you could ski the road to the trail for quicker access, plan on a much longer day with a trail that might be unpacked.